If you are shopping mortgage lenders, you may have noticed several different types of mortgage programs out there.

 Mortgage Program for People with Good Credit and a Large Down Payment

-Best mortgage for people: With 20% down and credit score above 640.
+The best mortgage for people: With 20% down and a credit score above 640.

 Conventional loans also have higher maximum loan amounts.
 While FHA loans typically max out around $271,050, conventional loans are available up to $424,100 in most areas.

 Mortgage Program for Buyers with Good Credit and a Small Down Payment

 The best mortgage for people: With good credit and a low down payment

 The conventional 97 loan is basically just like a traditional conventional loan.
 However, instead of needing a large down payment of 5%-20%, conventional 97 loans require just a 3% down payment.
 That lower than even FHA loans require.
 You will need a 640 credit score or higher.
 PMI is still required with down payments of less than 20%.
 However, PMI is dropped after the LTV reaches 78%.